4. Inclusive Society

 How do we build an inclusive society?

-As a result, we will better understand the root causes of exclusion and be able to plan appropriate policies.
+As a vibrant democracy, we must go the extra mile to engage and maintain that engagement with the people and families left behind or in danger of being so.
+As a result, we will better understand the root causes of exclusion and be able to plan appropriate local policies and interventions.